 City of Lincoln/Lancaster County Purchasing

 "K" Street Complex, 440 S. 8th Street

 Phone (402) 441-8103

 The Purchasing Division utilizes an Electronic Bidding System (Ebid).
-Through this process, Vendors receive immediate notification of bids via email which allows them to view, download or print the specs and plans and submit a bid online.
-Following the bid close, bid results may be accessed from any internet enabled device.
+Through this process, Vendors receive immediate notification of bids via email which allows them to view, download or print the specs and plans, and submit a bid online.
+Following the bid closing, bid results may be accessed from any internet enabled device.

 VENDOR REGISTRATION - Ebid

 All Vendors will be required to register as follows: